 Hello and welcome to Year 6.

-Year 6 is a packed year which is also great fun.
-There is a lot of work culminating in the little quizzes in May (also known as SATs) but with many opportunities for each child to shine along the way.
-Following the residential to Woodlands and the Leavers’ Assembly, the climax of the year is the Year 6 production before the children are fondly waved off to pastures new.
+Year 6 is a packed year, which is also great fun.
+There is a lot of work, culminating in the little quizzes in May (also known as SATs) but with many opportunities for each child to shine along the way.
 Our aim, in Year 6, is to ensure that every child reaches his or her potential and has the necessary skills and confidence to make the transition to secondary school a good one.

-Registration takes place promptly at 8:40 am, where the children will be greeted with a smile and a maths challenge.
-The remainder of the math lesson, compromising arithmetic, reasoning and problem solving, takes place up until break.
+· Registration takes place promptly at 8:40 am, where the children will be greeted with a smile and a maths challenge.
+The remainder of the math lesson, comprising arithmetic, reasoning and problem solving, takes place up until break.

 Our School Rules: